wlinna/Arkhados/README.md

 encumbered and not supported

-**Create nice portraits for heroes** It would be nice to select hero by clicking on nice portrait instead of button with text like "Embermage" or "Venator".
+**Create nice portraits for heroes** It would be nice to select hero by clicking on a nice portrait instead of a button with text like "Embermage" or "Venator".
 Portraits could be used on user guides too.